oorestisime/elliptic_curves/README.md

 - Decryption
 - Proof of knowledge of re-encryption
 - DDH verifier
+- public mixing
+- Homomorphic addition and tallying of messages (e-voting)

 # Coming

 - Other forms of curves
-- Homomorphic addition and tallying of messages (e-voting)
-- mixnets
 - other ZKP
 - message encoding

+# Config

+- Back-end server on tornado.
+Mainly using the websocket library
+- Front end on flask. should evolve quick
+- mixnets are python daemons.